Smoothed analysis for graph isomorphism: Expansion for views

 For each $t\in \{1,\dots,33\}$, let $B(D_t,100)$ be the set of all $b\in \mb N$ which differ from some element of $D_t$ by at most 100.
 So, the property in \cref{claim:max-degree} implies that for each $t$ and each vertex $w\in V(D_t)$, the degree of $w$ with respect to $G$ lies in $B(D_t,100)$.
 By construction (of the $D_t$), the sets $B(D_t,100)$ are disjoint from each other.

 Now, we also reveal all the edges in $G_{\mr{rand}}$ except those inside the sets $V(D_1),\dots,V(D_{33})$.
 So, the only remaining randomness is inside these sets.

-\textbf{Step 5: Anticoncentration of degree statistics.} Let $Q_d$ be the number of vertices in $\mathcal L^j(u,v)$ which have degree $d$ with respect to $G$, minus the corresponding number in $\mathcal L^j(v,u)$.
+\textbf{Step 5: Anticoncentration of degree statistics.} Let $Q_d$ be the number of vertices in $\mathcal L^j(u,v)$ which have degree $d$ with respect to $G$, minus the corresponding number in $\mathcal L^j(v,u)$ (here, the vertices are counted with multiplicity).
 Given the information revealed so far, our objective is to prove that with probability $1-o(n^{-2})$, either the property in \cref{claim:max-degree} fails to hold, or there is some $d$ such that $Q_d$ is nonzero (or both).

 For each $t\in \{1,\dots,33\}$, let

 Note that if $Z_t\ne 0$, then there is some $d$ such that $Q_d$ is nonzero.
 These random variables $Z_t$ have been carefully defined in such a way that they can be expressed in the form required for \cref{thm:LO}.